SebastianPetak/markdown-viewer-sp/README.md

 ## Usage

+### Development environment

-* run `npm run startdev` to start a development environment using port 8080.
+Run `npm run startdev` to start a development environment using port 8080.

+### Production environment

-1. run `npm run bundle` to create your dist/ folder (your production environment).
+1. Run `npm run bundle` to create your dist/ folder (your production environment).
-2. run `npm run start` to run your production environment.
+2. Run `npm run start` to run your production environment.

 ## Built with